Frequently Asked Questions

 A wavelength above 960nm

-Laser therapy will not be effective if the light is absorbed by water and converted into heat.
+Laser therapy will not be as effective if the light is absorbed by water and converted into heat.
 Wavelengths in the range 960nm –980 nm coincide with a peak of water’s absorption of light, which leads to a quicker conversion of light into heat.
 This inhibits penetration and leads to local thermal accumulation which, beyond simply heating the tissue, does not have much therapeutic benefit.

 Laser therapy is painless and has no contraindications.
 However: